This webpage is being updated regularly as new information becomes available. Last updated August 7, 2020.

 - Routinely clean and disinfect frequently touched objects and surfaces.

 All school activities including field trips, concerts, athletics and PTO meetings are canceled while schools remain closed.
-An updated list can be found below:
+An updated list of special events can be found below:

 - GAPP Summer Trip to Germany – Summer 2020 (POSTPONED)

 - Regents and Local Examinations – August 13-14 (CANCELED)

 The district has temporarily canceled all external group rentals inside our schools to help reduce the potential for community spread of COVID-19.

 According to the Centers for Disease Control and Prevention, COVID-19 cases and deaths have been reported in all 50 states, and the situation is constantly changing.
 Because travel increases your chances of getting infected and spreading COVID-19, staying home is the best way to protect yourself and others from getting sick.